Can You Work Without Meetings? Salesforce Tried for Another Week

-Over the course of several weeks in late 2021, large chunks of the organization tried to go meeting-free for one full week, 23,000 employees in all.
-Everyone from senior executives to individual contributors were encouraged to cancel all meetings (with exceptions for critical business issues, trainings and customer meetings) in an attempt to find better ways to work and take more control of their workday.
+Several divisions within the company now plan quarterly async weeks in which everyone from senior executives to individual contributors are encouraged to cancel all meetings, with exceptions for critical business issues, training, and customer meetings.
+The goal?
+Find better ways to work and give employees more control over their workday.

 If a meeting-free week sounds like heaven to you, read on.
-You might be surprised by what we learned.
+You might be surprised by what we learned, and how much planning goes into it.

 Before async week